Roses for Missy

 Resilience

 Everything is an open invitation into your story and your world.
 But, there is the power of no: we will never have you do anything you aren’t comfortable with.
-We will follow your lead.
+We will follow your lead and meet you where you are.

 Love